23 - 29 June 2025 - Broad Chalke, Salisbury

 Antony Beevor

 Antony Beevor is a best-selling author and well-known for writing on the Second World World.
 He was a regular in the 11th Hussars and his book Stalingrad was awarded the Samuel Johnson Prize, the Wolfson History Prize and the Hawthornden Prize.
+In this 80th anniversary year of the end of the Second World War, we are proud to be welcoming Antony Beevor back to discuss one of the most momentous moments of 20th century history.
+Beevor’s account of the Battle for Berlin, first published back in 2007, remains the unrivalled account of this terrible end to Nazi Germany.

 Peter Frankopan